 Why did I start writing & illustrating books for children?

-As a Scottish Children’s Author and illustrator I am always inspired by the great authors and illustrators that have came from the United Kingdom from Roald Dahl, J K Rowling, Beatrix Potter, J M Barrie, Michael Morprugo to Julia Donaldson.
-As a country we have a rich heritage of creativity and imagination whether in the creation of Young Adult Novels, Fantasy Novellas to hardback books and picture books which honour and value the importance of childhood with all its magic.
+As a Scottish Children’s Author and illustrator I am always inspired by the great authors and illustrators that have came from the United Kingdom.
+From Roald Dahl, J K Rowling, Beatrix Potter, J M Barrie, Michael Morprugo to Julia Donaldson.
+As a country we have a rich heritage of creativity & imagination.
+Whether in the creation of Young Adult Novels, Fantasy Novellas to hardback books and picture books.
+Which honour and value the importance of childhood with all its magic.

 CHILDHOOD

-For me the precious time during pregnancy, to birth through to the age of seven years old is the most influential period in our children’s personal and social development.
-Those early years and months are a time to inspire, uplift and instil positivity and optimism in our children.
-My journey into writing came after 20 years as an entrepreneur when I was involved in a mentoring program promoting entrepreneurship in High Schools.
-During this short experience I was disdained and dissapointed by the lack of inspiration and optimism in our Youth.
-Unlike myself in my youth many of the young people I met had a very negative and uninspired vision for themselves and a real absence of any dreams for the future.
+For me the precious time through pregnancy, birth through to the age of 7 years old is the most influential period in a child’s personal & social development.
+Those early years & months are a time to inspire, uplift & instil positivity in our children.
+My journey into writing came after 20 years as an entrepreneur.
+When I was involved in a mentoring program promoting entrepreneurship in High Schools.
+During this short experience I was dissapointed by the lack of inspiration & optimism in our Youth.
+Unlike myself in my youth many of the young people I met had a very negative and uninspired vision for themselves.
+And a real absence of any dreams for the future.

 So as a student of personal development since an early age I believe that something has been taken from this generation.
 Something I have never seen in all my years working with or around teenagers.
 Is it a change in cultural behaviours, education, teaching, parenting, the influences of social media and tech culture?